 Once the process is completed, we will see the completed task in the list of tasks.

-If we go back to the Windows Azure Management Portal -> Recovery Services and select the Protected Items tab, we can see a list of directories that are stored in this repository, including information on where they came from and when.
+If we go back to the Microsoft Azure Management Portal -> Recovery Services and select the Protected Items tab, we can see a list of directories that are stored in this repository, including information on where they came from and when.